SavDor/ip-phone-tools-eng/README.md

-Startlin for Termux and Linux
+StartlinEng for Termux and Linux

-Startwin for Windows
+StartwinEng for Windows

 pip install -r requir.txt